grawk/nemo-page/documentation/models/element.md

 `@returns {Promise}` - Resolves to true if the element is displayed and false otherwise.

 ### waitForPresent(baseElement)
-Waits for the element to become present on the page. **NOTE** `waitForNotPresent` still expects the base element (if there is one) to be present.
+Waits for the element to become present on the page.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes present within the wait timeout and unsuccessfully if it does not.

 ### waitForNotPresent(baseElement)
-Waits for the element to become no longer present on the page. **NOTE** `waitForNotPresent` still expects the base element (if there is one) to be present.
+Waits for the element to become no longer present on the page.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes not present within the wait timeout and unsuccessfully if it does not.

 ### waitForDisplayed(baseElement)
-Waits for the element to become displayed on the page. **NOTE** `waitForDisplayed` calls `waitForPresent` first.
-Make sure the requirements for `waitForPresent` are met.
+Waits for the element to become displayed on the page.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes displayed within the wait timeout and unsuccessfully if it does not.

 ### waitForNotDisplayed(baseElement)
 Waits for the element to become no longer displayed on the page.
 It still, however, expects the element to be present.
-If you expect the element to no longer be present, use `waitForNotPresent` instead. **NOTE** `waitForNotDisplayed` calls `waitForPresent` first.
-Make sure the requirements for `waitForPresent` are met.
+If you expect the element to no longer be present, use `waitForNotPresent` instead.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes not displayed within the wait timeout and unsuccessfully if it does not.

 ### waitForTextExists(baseElement)
-Waits for the element on the page to contain text. **NOTE** `waitForTextExists` calls `waitForPresent` first.
-Make sure the requirements for `waitForPresent` are met.
+Waits for the element on the page to contain text.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element contains some text within the wait timeout and unsuccessfully if it does not.

 ### waitForTextEqual(text, baseElement)
-Waits for the element on the page to contain the specified text. **NOTE** `waitForTextEqual` calls `waitForPresent` first.
-Make sure the requirements for `waitForPresent` are met.
+Waits for the element on the page to contain the specified text.

 `@argument text {String}` - The text to check for.